Monte Sereno, California: Christmas decorations

-Padgett lawsuit

-Darla and Joe Padgett and the City of Monte Sereno litigated in various lawsuits stemming out of incidents relating to the Padgett's building of a home which was started in 1999.
-The City began with allegations of code violations, including a wooden fence that was too tall.
-Later, the Padgetts claimed, and later proved, that a city employee had written them a threatening letter and that there had been numerous other attempts made to intimidate them.
-In September 2007, Monte Sereno's city manager, Brian Loventhal, was found to have destroyed evidence.
-In June 2009, a jury found that Mayor Curtis Wright violated the couple's civil rights and awarded the Padgetts $1 in compensatory damages, $200,000 in punitive damages, and awarded $600,000 in attorney's fees and costs.
-In 2010, the punitive damages were reduced from $200,000 to $10,000.

 City in Turmoil in 2019

 In February 2019, newly elected Council Member Shawn Leuthold successfully led an effort to change how Monte Sereno would select its mayor in the future, arguing that the City was violating the law in election years by choosing the Mayor for the next year, prior to the seating of the newly-elected council members.
 In March 2019, the Council went a step further and removed Mayor Curtis Rogers from his position as mayor, and then appointed the then-current Vice Mayor Rowena Turner as Mayor with Council Member Liz Lawler being appointed as Vice Mayor (with Council Members Turner, Lawler, and Leuthold voting for the changes and Council Members Javed Ellahie and Rogers voting against).
 Upon being removed as Mayor, Council Member Rogers resigned.
 The Council appointed Daniel LaBouve to fill the vacancy.
-During the course of the remainder of the year, most of the City staff resigned: Finance Officer Sue L’Heureux, City Attorney Kirsten Powell, Building Official Rob Queirolo, and City Manager Terry Blount.
+During the course of the remainder of the year, most of the City staff resigned, including the finance officer, city attorney, building official, city manager, and city clerk.
 The City staff also decided to unionize for the first time in Monte Sereno's 60-year history.
-In April 2020, Andrea Chelemengos, City Clerk for the prior two decades, resigned.